sesiii/NGO_Management_system/README.md

-# NGO_Management_system
+# NGO Management System

-A Flask app built using NGO Management system
+Welcome to the NGO Management System, a Flask web application designed to streamline NGO operations and management.

-Access the app at tinyurl.com/sesiii
+Access the app at [tinyurl.com/sesiii](tinyurl.com/sesiii).

-To run the project on your machine, follow the below steps:
+To run the project on your machine, simply follow these steps:

-a) clone the repository /n
+1. Clone the repository.
-b) install all the dependencies
+2. Install all the required dependencies.
-c) install mysql on your system
+3. Ensure MySQL is installed on your system.
-d) create 4 tables for mysql in a databased named "ngo_management"
+4. Create four tables in a database named "ngo_management".
-e) that's it, run the app
+5. That's it!
+You're ready to run the app.

-or
+Alternatively, you can directly access the app through [tinyurl.com/sesiii](tinyurl.com/sesiii).

-a) directly access the app through tinyurl.com/sesiii
+Streamline your NGO operations today with our user-friendly management system!